-Another discipline that observes CP structure is economics.
-Perhaps most famously, \cite{krugman1996self} studied how different economies arrange themselves in a CP structure and \cite{magone2016core} found similar economic structure specifically in the European Union (EU).
-These authors note how this economic structure naturally leads to unequal power dynamics, making it difficult for periphery countries to affect policy and financial decisions.
-Not surprisingly, then, the countries hardest hit by the Eurozone crisis were those in the periphery, e.g., Greece, Spain, Portugal, Italy. \cite{tickner2013core} highlights a well-known fact in international relations that the vast majority of core countries are in the northern hemisphere and periphery countries are in the southern, a different kind of imbalance associated with CP structure.
-Lastly, \cite{fricke2015core} explore the CP structure of overnight money lending markets.
-With Italian banks as nodes and interbank positions (share an asset or liability) as edges, they find that not only does this network have CP structure but that the core shows little change over time.
-This structure and robustness was also seen in German banks \citep{craig2014interbank}.
-The authors then show how this structure could not have simply arisen from an ER network using a bootstrap approach.
-This discussion of significance is a fine feature of this work.
+Another field where CP structures are well-studied is economics.
+Krugman \cite{krugman1996self} famously studied how different economies arrange themselves in a CP structure and \cite{magone2016core} found similar economic structure specifically in the European Union (EU).
+These authors note how this naturally leads to unequal power dynamics, making it difficult for periphery countries to affect policy and financial decisions.
+Not surprisingly, then, the countries hardest hit by the Eurozone crisis were those in the periphery, e.g., Greece, Spain, Portugal, Italy.
+In \cite{tickner2013core}, the authors highlight a well-known fact in international relations that the vast majority of core countries are in the northern hemisphere and periphery countries are in the southern hemisphere, a different kind of imbalance associated with a CP structure.
+Lastly, the authors in \cite{fricke2015core} explore the CP structure of overnight money lending markets.
+With Italian banks as nodes and interbank positions as edges, the authors found that not only does this network exhibit a CP structure, but that the core shows little change over time.
+This phenomenon has also been observed in German banks \citep{craig2014interbank}.